UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Illustration of a person checking a utility meter with callouts for troubleshooting a blank screen or fast spinning disk.

-If your digital meter screen is completely blank, check your main breaker panel first to ensure you haven’t lost power.
+Sometimes you might encounter something unexpected when checking your equipment.
+For instance, if your digital screen is completely blank, check your main breaker panel first to ensure you haven’t lost power.
 If your power is on but the screen is off, there may be a malfunction with the display itself.
-You should contact your utility provider to report the issue.
+Conversely, if an analog disk is spinning rapidly when all major appliances are turned off, you might have a hidden power drain or a faulty meter.
+In either case, it is always best to contact your utility provider for professional troubleshooting.

-Empower Yourself with Accurate Data
+Empowering Yourself With Accurate Energy Data

 A man checks an electric meter outside a home to track energy usage.